 - 1 star anise

 - 1 3/4 Cups pisco or grappa

-Add the milk, sugar, cinnamon, cloves and star anise to a small pot and bring a to gentle simmer over medium heat.
+- Add the milk, sugar, cinnamon, cloves, and star anise to a small pot and bring it to a gentle simmer over medium heat.

 Nutrition Information:Yield: 6 Serving Size: 1

 Amount Per Serving: Calories: 333Total Fat: 4gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 15mgSodium: 99mgCarbohydrates: 37gFiber: 1gSugar: 34gProtein: 6g

 These nutritional calculations might not be accurate.
 Please speak with a licensed nutritionist to assist you.